-- Dr Jesper Kallestrup joined the department in 2005 and is also an associate fellow of Arche at the university of St. Andrews.
+- Prof Jesper Kallestrup joined the department in 2005 and is also an associate fellow of Arche at the university of St. Andrews.
 In epistemology he has worked extensively on epistemological contextualism, scepticism, and various epistemic paradoxes.
 His publications in epistemology include 'Knowledge-Wh and the Problem of Convergent Knowledge' (Philosophy and Phenomenological Research, 2009).
-Dr Kallestrup recently published a monograph entitled Semantic Externalism (Routledge, 2011).
+Prof Kallestrup recently published a monograph entitled Semantic Externalism (Routledge, 2011).

 - Dr Allan Hazlett joined the department in 2010, having taught previously at Fordham and Texas Tech Universities.
 In epistemology he has worked on scepticism, knowledge attributions, disagreement, and epistemic normativity.
 He has just completed A Luxury of the Understanding: On the Value of True Belief (Oxford University Press, 2013), and he is currently engaged in a 2-year AHRC-funded project on Intellectual Virtue and the Good Life: Ethical and Epistemic Values.